digiltd/oh-rtd-test/Rules.md

 Rules are placed in the folder `${openhab.home}/configurations/rules`.
 The runtime already comes with a demo file called `demo.rules`, which has a couple of examples, which can be a good starting point.

 A rule file can contain multiple rules.
 All rules of a file share a common execution context, i.e. they can access and exchange variables with each other.
-It therefore makes sense, to have different rule files for different use-cases or categories.
+It therefore makes sense to have different rule files for different use-cases or categories.

 ### IDE Support